rtrppl/orgrr/readme.md

 ### orgrr-rename

 orgrr uses file names as unique indentifiers.
-Therefore changing them will break the connection between notes - changing the #+title of a note (or any other meta-data about a note) will not cause any harm.
+Therefore changing them will break the connection between notes - changing the #+title of a note (or any other meta-data about a note), however, will not cause any harm.
 In theory there should be no need to ever change the name of a file (or its location) after its creation.
 But sometimes there are stupid typos or naming conventions and the need to change a file name arises.

 This function allows to change the name of the file/note the current buffer visits and all corresponding links in other notes in the org-directory.
-Use it with caution.
+Use it with caution!

 ### orgrr-delete